xcore/sw_basic_motor_examples/doc/stepper.rst

 Stepper motor
 +++++++++++++

 A stepper motor has a pair of coils.
-The controller can move the spindle a very precise angle by puttint current in each coil alternately.
+The controller can move the spindle a very precise angle by putting current in each coil alternately.
+To commutate the rotor, the following pattern can be used.

+  * Coil A, current +
+  * Coil B, current +
+  * Coil A, current -
+  * Coil B, current -

 The XMOS implementation supports micro-stepping, where the current in each coil is controlled propertionally, to introduce angular steps of a fraction of the coil angle.